Do You Have TMJ? Consider These Symptoms

-When it comes to treatment, there are two main methods that are used.
-Many physicians and even dentists will either opt to treat the symptoms or rely on surgery to fix the misaligned jaw.
+When it comes to treatment, many physicians and even dentists will either opt to treat the symptoms or rely on surgery to fix the misaligned jaw.
 However, with advances in neuromuscular dentistry, dentists now have the ability to treat the source that is causing TMJ symptoms.
 This approach is much more conservative and is proven to work reliably for many patients.
 Dr. Berry favors this approach and will work with each and every patient to pinpoint and treat the cause of TMJ symptoms.
 He will use advanced technologies like the TENS systems to examine your jaw and determine where your ideal bite is.

 Using a neuromuscular orthotic, also called a bite splint, Dr. Berry will then adjust your bite to the new ideal position.
 This ensures that the jaw bone and joints are in proper alignment which means proper balance and total relaxation for the TMJ.
-The bite splint is a great method to getting ridding of TMD symptoms that cause pain and discomfort for so many dental patients today.
-Read more about other TMJ treatment options.
+The bite splint is a great method to getting rid of TMD symptoms that cause pain and discomfort for so many dental patients today.

 Protect Your Teeth, Your Health, and Your Physical Well-Being with Dr. Berry

 Dr. Berry is experienced in diagnosing and treating TMJ for patients of all ages and health conditions.
 Don’t force yourself to experience daily headaches and jaw pain because of TMJ.

 Contact our office by calling (303) 691-0267.
 If it is more convenient for you, patients can also use our online contact form to schedule an appointment.
 We look forward to helping you!

 The following video clips were made, using frozen cadaver specimens, by Dr. Per Westesson at the University of Rochester School of Medicine.

 Disc Perforation With Degeneration